-Marriotts School provides careers education, information, advice and guidance (CEIAG) to students at all stages of their school career.
-Our vision for Careers Guidance at Marriotts School is:
+Marriotts School provides careers education, information, advice and guidance (CEIAG) to students at all stages of their school life.
+Our vision for Careers Guidance at Marriotts is:

 Our latest Ofsted report stated